 As noted above, the best eCommerce platforms make it easy to add features through extensions.
 These plugins enable you to implement a wide range of functionality for your store with no special technical expertise required.

-For example, you can leverage extensions to integrate your store with online advertising platforms so customers who click on an ad are immediately directed to a product page on your site.
-Plugins from a fulfillment provider can help integrate your store with external fulfillment services.
+For example, you can leverage extensions to integrate your store with online advertising platforms so customers who click an ad are immediately directed to a product page on your site.
+Plugins from a fulfilment provider can help to integrate your store with external fulfilment services.
 You can even take advantage of extensions that add payment options to your site, such as a voice payment feature.

 After Building Your Online Store